 Low testosterone levels in the aging male can result in symptoms such as decreased libido or sex drive, lack of energy, erectile dysfunction, impaired sleep, depression, cognitive decline, easy fatigability or lack of endurance as well as decreased muscle and bone strength.

-Low testosterone is not just a problem for geriatric aged males.
+Low testosterone is not just a problem for geriatric-aged males.
 After the age of 30, most men will begin to develop declining levels of testosterone that are measurable on blood tests.
-This drop in testosterone value may be at the root of patient complaints related to decreased libido and energy level.
+The American Urological Association defines low testosterone as blood levels of testosterone below 300 nanograms per deciliter (ng/dL).
+This drop in testosterone value may be at the root of patient complaints such as decreased libido and energy level.

 Low testosterone (Low T) levels often set in gradually as a man ages so that they do not even notice the slow changes over time.
 Men often just assume that the symptoms they are experiencing including decreased sex drive and energy levels are simply a normal manifestation of the aging process.

-After a formal hormonal evaluation that may include testosterone, free testosterone, SHBG, PSA and pituitary hormones such as LH, FSH and prolactin, testosterone replacement therapy may be recommended.
-Testosterone replacement comes in the form of topical gels and patches, injectable agents and even long acting pellets that are placed under the skin known as Testopel.
+After a formal hormonal evaluation that may include testosterone, free testosterone, SHBG, PSA, and pituitary hormones such as LH, FSH, and prolactin, testosterone replacement therapy may be recommended.
+Testosterone replacement comes in the form of topical gels and patches, injectable agents, and even long-acting pellets that are placed under the skin known as Testopel.